mangotreedev/bamboosticks/project_readme.md

   <img width="200" alt="image" src="https://res.cloudinary.com/nico1711/image/upload/v1613325168/mango.jpg">
 </p>
 <p align="center">
-  [REPLACE WITH PICTURES OF YOUR TEST RUNS AND RETURN OUR MANGO]
+  🛑 TODO: REPLACE WITH PICTURES OF YOUR TEST RUNS AND RETURN OUR MANGO
 </p>

 Testing philosophy is based off off the Classic Approach or Chicago School a.k.a Inside Out TDD.